cern-eos/eos/doc/configuration/quota.rst

 .. code-block:: bash

-   eosdevsrv1:# eos -b quota
+   eosdevsrv1:# eos quota

 To see quota of all users (if you are an admin):

 .. code-block:: bash

-   eosdevsrv1:# eos -b quota ls
+   eosdevsrv1:# eos quota ls

 To see the quota node for a particular directory/subtree:

 .. code-block:: bash

-   eosdevsrv1:# eos -b quota ls /eos/lhc/higgs-project/
+   eosdevsrv1:# eos quota ls /eos/lhc/higgs-project/

 Set Quota
 +++++++++